TuGraph-family/tugraph-db/procedures/community/README.md

 # community procedures

  In this directory, The procedures are contribution from the commmunity.

+**Note: Please be aware that the compilation of the procedures mentioned here has not been verified on GitHub CI.
+Ensure that you compile your procedures successfully before submitting a pull request (PR)**

 ## K-hop Algorithm
  The K-hop algorithm is used to find all nodes within K hops from a given starting node in a graph.
 It is particularly useful in social network analysis, recommendation systems, and network topology analysis.